tonyspiro/grunt-html5-boilerplate/README.md

 ##Grunt.js
-This file includes a less preprocessor, uglify, cssmin, htmlmin nad the ability to watch as the files are edited.
+This file includes a less preprocessor, uglify, cssmin, htmlmin with <code>grunt watch</code> runs the program as any of the watch files are edited.

 Run either of the following commands:
 ```
 grunt